José Andrés Opens "Community Kitchens" Around DC Today

 Andrés and WCK have been on the front line for weeks providing hot meals and relief packages for those impacted by the Covid-19 crisis.
 The nonprofit made food for those quarantined on cruise ships in Japan and California, and it is working with other nonprofits to deliver food to school kids and families in need.

+Speaking to a group of reporters outside Zaytinya, Andrés provided assurance that WCK will be on the ground in DC for the foreseeable future.

+“My city will be fed.
+Our people will be fed.
+If I’m overreacting, fine.
+But if something doesn’t go as we think it’s going and goes worse, you’ll see us.”

-For the time being, Minibar and Barmini are closed.
-Fast-casual, vegetable-forward Beefsteak locations in Dupont and Foggy Bottom are delivery only, while the Pepe food truck is operating as usual.
+For the time being, Minibar/Barmini and the Pepe food truck are closed.
+Fast-casual, vegetable-forward Beefsteak locations in Dupont and Foggy Bottom are delivery only.

-Note: *This story has been updated with new information